Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-My first child was born in May of 1991, and after his birth, I left my job determined to make money from home so I could be with him daily.
-I wanted to have a few months alone with him, just he and I, every day first, so I didn't start my home daycare until he was six months old.
+My first child was born in May of 1991, and after his birth, I left my job, determined to make money from home so I could be with him daily.
+I wanted to have a few months alone with him first, just he and I every day, so I didn't start my home daycare until he was six months old.

-Although I thought I would go back to daycare once the twins were one-year-old, I found out having twins, and a 3-year-old was already like having my own private daycare, so tried to figure out another business to do at home which led to . . .
+Although I thought I would go back to daycare once the twins were one year old, I found out that having twins and a three-year-old was already like having my own private daycare, so I tried to figure out another business to do at home.
+This led to . . .

 I discovered the joy of making crafts when a friend taught me how to make dried flower creations.
-From there, I added clay pins out of Sculpey Clay and worked on them when the kids were napping, or at night when they were in bed.
-I sold my creations at an annual craft show my friend, and I started doing each Christmas, and I would do 3 or 4 craft shows throughout the year.
+From there, I added clay pins out of Sculpey Clay and worked on them when the kids were napping or at night when they were in bed.
+I sold my creations at an annual craft show that my friend and I started doing each Christmas, and I would do three or four craft shows throughout the year.
 Although I loved creating things, by the time I lugged my wares to shows, paid the entrance fee, and sat there all day hoping people would buy my creations, the money just wasn't there, so I just about broke even.

 I started teaching classes on how to save money with coupons in a grocery store, social service agencies, schools, and churches.
 I added classes on refunding, and making your child feel special.
-I LOVED doing this because of people, most of whom were moms, were so grateful to learn how to save.
-Some moms saved so much; they decided they didn't need to go out and get a part-time job because they saved enough money from their budget by coupon shopping.
+I loved doing this because people, most of whom were moms, were so grateful to learn how to save.
+Some moms saved so much that they decided they didn't need to go out and get a part-time job because they saved enough money from their budget by coupon shopping.

 This meant I would interface with customers at his new grocery store and ask what the owner could do to improve the store.
 I wrote up weekly reports offering customer feedback.
 I was also able to interface with many non-profit and social service groups and developed programs in which the store helped them.
 I became a whiz at marketing and promoting the store owner, and booked him on local radio and TV shows, and sent press releases that got him free press in local newspapers.
 I also continued to teach coupon classes in his two grocery stores.

 In 2005 I went through a divorce and then had to get a full-time job so I could get health benefits and provide better for my children.
-I got a job at a school, so I had summers and school vacation off to still be with my own children, and kept at the entrepreneurial ventures to bring in extra money.
+I got a job at a school, so I had summers and school vacations off to still be with my own children and kept at the entrepreneurial ventures to bring in extra money.
 While working at the school, I found Silpada Jewelry and became a . . .